malikjack123/AccountLedger/README.md

 ## Instructions

-The master branch is now using .NET 5. with VS 2019
+The master branch is using .NET 5. with VS 2019

--  Download and Run the Code, no need to setup any thing.
+-  Download and Run the Code.
 -  SQL Lite Database is used.